Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

     - used to filter data for a specified set of values.
 And this set define by another query.
     - IN operator is a shorthand for multiple OR conditions
 - ##### EXISTS
-    - get better performance than IN
+    - get better performance than IN (when results are large)
     - used to check whether the result of a correlated nested query is empty or not
+    - execute outer query only if we have some values for inner query